-ACOP: GLOSSARY OF PUBLIC HOUSING TERMS Board Approved: June 15, 2023 PHA.
+ACOP: GLOSSARY OF PUBLIC HOUSING TERMS Board Approved: December 21, 2023

-- Veteran: Any person honorably discharged from the Armed Forces of the United States after serving for 181 consecutive days or more. - Violent Criminal Activity: Means any criminal activity that has as one of its elements the use, attempted use, or threatened use of physical force substantial enough to cause, or be reasonably likely to cause, serious bodily injury or property damage. - Voucher (Housing Choice Voucher): A document issued by a PHA to a family selected for admission to the housing choice voucher program.
-This document describes the program and the procedures for PHA approval of a unit selected by the family.
-The voucher also states obligations of the family under the program. - Voucher Holder: A family holding a voucher with an unexpired term (search time). - Voucher Program: The Housing Choice Voucher Program. - Waiting List Admission: An admission from the PHA Waiting List. - Wear and Tear: Deterioration of an object caused by ordinary use. - Welfare Assistance: Income assistance from Federal or State welfare programs, including assistance provided under TANF and general assistance.
+- Voucher Holder: A family holding a voucher with an unexpired term (search time). - Voucher Program: The Housing Choice Voucher Program. - Waiting List Admission: An admission from the PHA Waiting List. - Wear and Tear: Deterioration of an object caused by ordinary use. - Welfare Assistance: Income assistance from Federal or State welfare programs, including assistance provided under TANF and general assistance.
 Does not include assistance directed solely to meeting housing expenses, nor programs that provide health care, child care or other services for working families. - Working Family Deduction: A \$500 deduction for families with one or more members employed full or part time (at least 20 hours per week).
-Full-time adult students (other than the HOH and spouse) and minors who work more than 20 hours per week are not eligible for the working family deduction - Youth: A member of the family (excluding a foster child) other than the Head, Spouse, or Co- Head who is under 18 years of age, regardless of whether the individual is a disabled person.
+Full-time adult students (other than the HOH and spouse) and minors who work more than 20 hours per week are not eligible for the working family deduction - Youth: A member of the family (excluding a foster child) other than the Head, Spouse, or Co-Head who is under 18 years of age, regardless of whether the individual is a disabled person.